ibm-cloud-docs/event-notifications/en-iam.md

 # Managing service access
 {: #service-access-management}

-With {{site.data.keyword.en_short}} and {{site.data.keyword.iamlong}}, (IAM) account owners can manage user access in your account.
+With {{site.data.keyword.en_short}} and {{site.data.keyword.iamlong}}, IAM account owners can manage user access in your account.
 {: shortdesc}

 As an account owner, you can set policies within your account to create different levels of access for different users.
 For example, certain users can have **Read only** access to one instance, but **Write** access to another.
 You can decide who is allowed to create, update, and delete instances of {{site.data.keyword.en_short}}.

-As the {{site.data.keyword.en_short}} service has adopted IAM, the App secret is not generated for new instances.
+{{site.data.keyword.en_short}} service has adopted IAM and App secret is not generated for new instances.
 You must use the [API keys instead](https://cloud.ibm.com/docs/account?topic=account-manapikey).
 {: note}

 ## User roles
 {: #roles}

-The scope of an access policy is based on a user's assigned role.
+The scope of an access policy is based on an user's assigned role.

 Policies enable access to be granted at different levels.
 Some of the options include: